Analysis of branon dark matter and extra-dimensional models with AMS-02: 6. Conclusions

+In fact, the most notable difference in the exclusion limits when comparing different models of diffusion and dark matter density profiles turns out to be between the Isothermal minimal and the Navarro-Frenk-White maximum profiles.
+However, this difference is not very significative; comparing the exclusion diagrams in Figure \ref{Fig_exclusion} we observe that the difference between the edges of the exclusion area for both cases differ less than $12$ TeV for masses and $2$ TeV for tensions when in fact our study covers the large range of $98$ TeV in masses and $10$ TeV in tensions.
+Thus, it seems that only the tension of the brane (and the mass but only in the range of low masses), plays a crucial role in the process of injecting positrons to the medium, and, hence in the exclusion diagram.

+Concerning the third scenario where there is no contribution of pulsars, we have performed a $\chi^2$-analysis in the $(f,\,M)$ parameter space.
+For the sake of simplicity, we have illustrated this scenario for a Navarro-Frenk-White profile with maximum diffusion.
+Herein we have found a global minimum at $M=38.1 \pm 0.2$ TeV and $f=4.99 \pm 0.04$ TeV ($\chi^2=37.15$, $\chi_{red}^2=0.94$).
+In fact this scenario seems to be in agreement with recent HAWC detector measurements \cite{Abeysekara:2017old} for AMS-02 data, showing that this scenario where there is no contribution of pulsars, may be the most suitable of all the studied in the bulk of the paper.
+Indeed, HAWC measurements have provided tight constraints for the positrons diffusion in pulsars Geminga and PSR B0656+14 showing that the injection of particles in the surroundings of these sources is not really energetic to reach the Earth.

-Finally, let us mention that this is not the only study that one can do with the AMS-02 measurements.
-Indeed, both the total flux for electrons and positrons have been measured separately with AMS-02 and the separate analysis of every flux might constrain indirect \text{DM} signals as well \cite{Carquin:2015uma}.
-However, as described in the bulk of our study, we have found a high sensitivity of the positron fraction with the brane tension, so that it has not been necessary considering other experimental results to get competitive constraints in the branon parameters space.\\
+Finally, we allude to several other studies, separate to this one, which can be done with AMS-02 measurements.
+Indeed, both the total flux for electrons and positrons have been separately measured with AMS-02 and separate analysis of every flux might constrain indirect dark matter signals as well \cite{Carquin:2015uma}.
+However, as has been described in the bulk of our study, we have come across a high sensitivity of the positron fraction with the brane tension, so further analysis with AMS-02 results does not seem essential to obtain competitive constraints in the branon parameters space.